Breakfast daily, 1 lunch, 3 three-course dinners including a farewell dinner in Steamboat Springs

 Day 2 DENVER

-After breakfast, a sightseeing tour of the “Mile High City,” includes Union Station, historic neighborhoods, and RED ROCKS AMPHITHEATER to view the naturally formed acoustic stage.
-Here, visit the Colorado Music Hall of Fame to learn of the legendary music acts that played here, from Johnny Cash to the Beatles.
+After breakfast, a sightseeing tour of the “Mile High City,” includes RED ROCKS AMPHITHEATER, Union Station, and Denver’s most historic neighborhoods.
+At Red Rocks, visit the Colorado Music Hall of Fame to learn of the legendary music acts that played here.
 Then, visit BUFFALO BILL’S GRAVE & MUSEUM to learn about the life of William F. Cody who brought the Wild West alive through his traveling show in the late 1800s.
 This evening, dine at the BUCKHORN EXCHANGE, Denver’s original steakhouse serving Old West fare since 1893.

 Today, travel north through the grasslands of Wyoming and into the majestic black hills of South Dakota.
 Visit MOUNT RUSHMORE NATIONAL MEMORIAL, a giant monument to four great American presidents: Washington, Jefferson, Lincoln, and Theodore Roosevelt.